What can councillors claim?

 Basic allowance is the same for each Member and is intended to recognise the time devoted by all Members to their work in their representational and community leadership role, including such inevitable calls on their time as formal and informal meetings and visits in their wards with constituents and other local interest groups.

-The basic supplement for Councillors is £707 to £804 on stepped basis, and is included in the Basic Allowance paid.
+The basic supplement for Councillors is £707 to £804 on a stepped basis and is included in the Basic Allowance paid.
 It is paid in recognition of expenses incurred in carrying their duties within the Wakefield District.
 The expenses will be predominantly for travel, but also cover telephone calls and some expenses incurred in running an office at home.

 Special Responsibility Allowance